mlaveaux/mCRL2-rust/README.md

 # Description

 A library that provides Rust wrappers for various library functionality of the mCRL2 toolset ([link](https://github.com/mCRL2org/mCRL2)) to allow writing tools in Rust that interface with mCRL2.
 For detailed documentation use `cargo doc --open` and visit the page for the `mcrl2-rust` crate, which contains the wrapper implementation.
-Compiling the library requires at least rustc version 1.58.0 and we use 2021 edition rust.
+Compiling the library requires at least rustc version 1.70.0 and 2021 edition rust.

 # Building